Unified Robust Boosting: Introduction

-There is some recent progress on how to generate weights from robust loss functions in more complex problems. \citet{wang2020unified} innovatively proposed a new framework of robust estimation by reducing the weight of the observation that leads to a large loss.
-The author initiated a unified class of robust loss functions, the concave convex (CC) family, and introduced the iteratively reweighted convex optimization (IRCO) that minimizes the loss functions in the CC-family.
-The CC-family includes traditional robust loss functions such as the Huber loss, robust hinge loss for support vector machine, and robust exponential family for generalized linear models.
-The IRCO can be conveniently implemented with existing methods and software.
+In classical robust estimation, weights are derived from robust loss functions, such as the Huber loss.
+Recent progress has been made in generating weights from robust loss functions in more complex problems. \citet{wang2024unified} innovatively proposed a new framework for robust estimation by reducing the weight of the observation that leads to a large loss.
+The author introduced a unified class of robust loss functions known as the concave-convex (CC) family.
+Additionally, the author proposed iteratively reweighted convex optimization (IRCO), a specialized application of the MM algorithm designed to minimize the loss functions within the CC family.
+The CC-family includes traditional robust loss functions such as the Huber loss, robust hinge loss for support vector machines, and robust exponential family for generalized linear models.
+IRCO can be conveniently implemented with existing methods and software.

-In this article, we integrate the IRCO and boosting into the IRBoost for the CC-family.
-This functional optimization is more general than the parameter-based estimation in \citet{wang2020unified}.
-For instance, the IRBoost permits function space derived from the regression trees.
-Unlike the previous boosting applications including \citet{wang2018quadratic, wang2018robust}, the major novelty is that the IRBoost framework provides weights to help identify outliers.
-We illustrate the proposed algorithm through the \proglang{R} \pkg{irboost} package with applications to robust exponential family, including regression, logistic regression and Poisson regression.
-Another illustration is robust survival regression with accelerated failure time model.
-The package also implements IRBoost to Gamma regression, Tweedie regression, hinge classification and multinomial logistic regression.
+In this article, we integrate IRCO and boosting into IRBoost for the CC-family.
+This functional optimization is more general than the parameter-based estimation in \citet{wang2024unified}.
+For instance, IRBoost permits a function space derived from regression trees.
+Unlike previous robust boosting methods, including \citet{wang2018quadratic, wang2018robust}, the major novelty is that IRBoost provides a unified framework for a large class of robust loss functions to estimate weights and identify outliers.

+We illustrate the proposed algorithm using the \proglang{R} package \pkg{irboost} \citep{wang2024irboost}, applying it to various models within the robust exponential family, such as regression, logistic regression, and Poisson regression.
+Additionally, we demonstrate its application to robust survival regression with the accelerated failure time model.
+The package further includes implementations of IRBoost for gamma regression, Tweedie regression, hinge classification, and multinomial logistic regression.